Inviscid Water-Waves and interface modeling: Introduction

 \section{Introduction}

 The study of water waves has a long mathematical history (Airy, Boussinesq, Cauchy, Kelvin, Laplace, Navier, Rayleigh, Saint-Venant, Stokes, to cite only a few).
 It has been studied in a variety of situations, probably the most complex of these being the wave breaking problem.
-What happens when a waves overturns raises mathematical difficulties.
+What happens when a waves overturns raises significant mathematical difficulties.
 The water-air interface cannot be described as a graph any longer.
-A parametric description of the interface and the tracking of its lagrangian evolution are needed.
+A parametric description of the interface and the tracking of its Lagrangian evolution are needed.

 We want to derive here a stable numerical strategy to solve for one-dimensional water waves (i.e. in a 2D domain, or a 3D domain assuming independence in one horizontal coordinate of space).
-We want to numerically approximate the Euler equations both in the water and in the air without introducing artificial regularizing parameters.
-This is particularly important is the case of loss of regularity of the interface.
-In order to study the possible formation of singularity (e.g. \cite{Baker11}), it is necessary not to artificially regularize the numerical approximation.
+We numerically approximate the free-surface Euler equations without introducing artificial regularizing parameters.
+This is particularly important in the case of loss of regularity of the interface, in order to study the possible formation of singularity (e.g. \cite{Baker11}).